msh9/codinginthetrenches.com/content/post/2021-05-04-azure-reliability-math.md

 Reliability and availability are closely tied.
 We can drive the likelihood of availability higher by using system components that are more reliable.
 Continuing our example from before,

 The reliability of a virtual machine based solution in Azure can be improved by deploying identical, independent, copies of the system to two virtual machines in two different availability zones in a region.
 Per Microsoft's guidelines the availability of that component is now 99.99% instead of 99.9%.
-Our solution’s final calculated availability is now 99.97%, significantly better for critical use cases than 99.88%.
-Referring to our earlier conclusions, the system’s availability is now higher than the availability of an individual component, a single virtual machine, but still limited by the availability of CosmosDB.
+Our solution's final calculated availability is now 99.97%, significantly better for critical use cases than 99.88%.
+Referring to our earlier conclusions, the system's availability is now higher than the availability of an individual component, a single virtual machine, but still limited by the availability of CosmosDB.
 Redundancy improved the overall availability of the system.

-Components that run directly on Azure including applications that rely on databases, even software deployed on things like Azure Kubernetes Service (AKS), must be mindful that we have to take the offered reliability of Microsoft’s services as is.
-For example, we cannot ‘vet’ virtual machines to remove the unreliable hardware underneath them.
+Components that run directly on Azure including applications that rely on databases, even software deployed on things like Azure Kubernetes Service (AKS), must be mindful that we have to take the offered reliability of Microsoft's services as is.
+For example, we cannot ‘vet' virtual machines to remove the unreliable hardware underneath them.
 Instead, we must start with the assumption that underlying hosts will fail and that our main tool to improve reliability is redundancy.